MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-azure-vm-manually.md

           --subnet mySubnet
       ```

-   1. You created `mspVM1` with OpenJDK 11 and Red Hat JBoss EAP 7.4 installed.
+   1. You created `mspVM1` with Red Hat JBoss EAP installed.
 Because the VM was created from a snapshot of the `adminVM` OS disk, the two VMs have the same hostname.
 Use [az vm run-command invoke](/cli/azure/vm/run-command#az-vm-run-command-invoke) to change the hostname to the value `mspVM1`:

       ```azurecli
       az vm run-command invoke \